 magnet sticks out the bottom slightly.
 These "compasses" can easily

-Place two "compasses" a few inches apart, and if one is forced to turn,
+rotate.
+Place two "compasses" a few inches apart, and if one is forced to

-the motions won't spread to other compasses (the domain-wall won't shift.)
+wrong, the motions won't spread to other compasses (the domain-wall won't

 Wind long chains of magnet spheres around your wrists.
 Use at least 30 in